New York City Schools with Craft Classes

 Bachelor of Fine Arts in Textile/Surface Design

 This 4-year course of study is a continuation of the 2-year associate's degree program.
-Major coursework includes include research techniques, computer graphics, and screen printing for scarves, in addition to the study of design for jacquard, knitted fabrics, lace/embroidery, and rugs/carpets.
+Major coursework includes include computer graphics and screen printing for scarves in addition to the study of design for jacquard, knitted fabrics, and rugs/carpets.
 Students also add to their professional portfolios and complete liberal arts requirements.
 During the last semester, students take part in an internship experience in the apparel, home furnishings, or product design industries.

 Gemological Institute of America - New York